KurtGrunsky/Notebook/README.md

   The article seemed to make much of the possibilities of engaging with a community by not trying to digitally capture "objectively" and rather following the subjective whims of the community.
 I can certainly see the value in such an approach from the experiential and process perspectives, but I do wonder about its practicality.
 The Rhynie Woman group's concept of searching for "Art.ifacts" is certainly interesting from a theoretical standpoint.
 I am unsure, though, of how "accessible" their projects would be to the general public.
 As some of the scans/models captured did not display their objects as they would normally appear to people, they run the risk of appearing incomprensible without a guide to the goals of what the group was attempting to accomplish.

   How important this is will depend on context, of course; museums will probably be more concerned with access of display to public understanding than an art collective.
 And I do have to give the Rhynie Woman group credit for the defamiliarizing power of their project - perhaps a new "aura" can be bestowed on a cultural object when it becomes less recognizable in a new context?

+## Jan.
+29th
+### Reflection on lecture and discussion
+  Are computers "creative"?
+I've actually thought about this a fair bit on my own before this class in relation to music.
+A few years ago, there was a lot of hype over some of the first "AI" able to "compose" music.
+I can't say my reactions were particularly positive at the time - I didn't really see the point.
+I had wondered why someone would create a machine to take over a task (the task being music) that humans already enjoy doing themselves?

+  However, when the creativity is put to more utilitarian purposes, it's probably worth my while to revisit the concept of "computer creativity".
+My main worries on this topic are that people will fail to recognize that there is a process behind these "creative" programs that is, at some point, organized and led by humans, bringing their own creativity to the table.
+In some respects, the machines will be limited in their "creativity" by the original parameters set by the human programmers.
+I like the analogy in the lecture about computers being "prostheses for thought", though I also recognize that because of the processes that happen within these "creative" programs, it will be harder to determine the origin points of what they produce.
+This comes back to the discussion of the "blurring of the lines" on the boundaries of objects.

+ ## Jan.
+31st
+ ### Reflection on class discussion
+  Our discussion today on ethics and accessibility in digital humanities endeavors covered a lot of topics I was quite interested in.